jgautier75/poc-spring-telemetry/README.md

 - Creates database
 - Creates accounts:
-    - tec_orm_usm_dba: database account with DDL authorizations (Data Definition Language)
+    - poc_st_dba: database account with DDL authorizations (Data Definition Language)
-    - tec_orm_usm_app: database account with only DML authorizations (Data Modeling Language).
+    - poc_st_spp: database account with only DML authorizations (Data Modeling Language).
 This account is used by spring boot application since applicative accounts must not have the rights to alter database schema

 2. Package project